iuioiua/r2d2/README.md

 ## Features

-- The fastest Redis client in Deno by up to 80%.
+- The fastest Redis client in Deno.
+See below and try benchmarking yourself!
 - Supports RESPv2, RESP3, pipelining and pub/sub.
 - Written to be easily understood and debugged.
 - Encourages the use of actual Redis commands without intermediate abstractions.